 NOTE: Neither singing ability nor musical experience are required in order to attend this training.
 Emphasis is placed on your direct experience of the power of sound itself, not on musical or singing skill.
 All students will be invited to participate in the group chanting, and to demonstrate their understanding of the material.

-Students taking the course as an immersion only may opt out of leading chanting sessions; students taking the course as a teacher training and preparing for Module 2 may be invited to sing solo or lead group chanting sessions as they feel ready.
+Students taking the course as an immersion for personal growth only may inform us they’d like to opt out of leading chanting sessions; students taking the course as a teacher training and preparing for Module 2 may be invited to sing solo or lead group chanting sessions as they feel ready.

 LINKS OF INTEREST: